 - Take breaks often – This is good for you in many ways.
 Get up off the chair, walk around and shake your hands.

 Take advantage of some of the ergonomic tools available like keyboards, chairs and mice.
-If you still have pain, talk to your doctor about wearing braces to provide additional support to your wrists and hands while at work.
+If you still have pain or anymore questions about reduce hand and wrist pain at work, talk to your doctor about wearing braces to provide additional support to your wrists and hands while at work.